EpicGamesExt/PixelStreamingInfrastructure/CONTRIBUTING.md

 ## Legal

-© 2004-2025, Epic Games, Inc. Unreal and its logo are Epic’s trademarks or registered trademarks in the US and elsewhere.
+Copyright Epic Games, Inc. Unreal and its logo are Epic’s trademarks or registered trademarks in the US and elsewhere.